Overview

 Additional

-is provided in the comments around
+information on VTMOP_SOLVE is provided in the comments around

-each subroutine definition, in the file vtmop.f90
+each subroutine definition, in the file vtmop.f90.

 The second interface is the return-to-caller interface, which allows